nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `group 1 /list`
 * `g 2 /l`

-#### _List all subgroups in a group_ :
+#### _Listing all subgroups in a group_ :

-List all the subgroups within a group.
+Lists all the subgroups within a group.
 Use after you have listed out all groups (so you can select the index)

 * Do not confuse this with the list all persons command, whose first command word is `person`